 - Discover State Parks - These activities help children begin to explore and understand the identity, mission, and resources of Arkansas state parks.

-- Prepare to be Safe - These activities help understand the importance of being proactive about safety and promote the awareness of the quality and quantity of safety training our employees receive.
+- Prepare to be Safe - These activities help them understand the importance of being proactive about safety and promote awareness of the quality and quantity of safety training our employees receive.

 - Connect to State Parks - By attending interpretive programs, kids reflect on how they made connections with their minds and hearts.

 - Share your Experience - These sections prompt kids to consider helping the resources and other visitors.
 These activities foster a sense of ownership of the parks, responsibility for actions, and service to others.

 During 2023, Arkansas State Parks is celebrating our 100th birthday!
 Kids who earn their certificates this year will get a special commemorative certificate available this year only.

 Commonly Asked Questions